 Man stabbed to death near St Paul’s Cathedral

-The age and identity of the victim is as yet still unknown, and no arrests have been made.
+Officers have little information on victim and attacker has not been arrested

-A man has been stabbed to death near St Paul’s Cathedral in London.
+Police have launched a manhunt after a man was stabbed to death near St Paul’s Cathedral in London.

-City of London Police said officers found a man suffering from serious injuries close to the landmark at 11.30pm on Sunday.
+City of London Police said officers found a man suffering from serious injuries on Gresham Street at 11.30pm on Sunday.

+He died in hospital after attempts to treat him at the scene, police said.

-The age and identity of the victim is as yet still unknown, and no arrests have been made.
+The age and identity of the victim was still unknown, and no arrests had been made.

-The man was taken to hospital before he died, the force said.
+Officers were working to find out what happened and reports said a forensic investigation was underway.

+Local newssite MyLondon reported that a cordon was in place around Gresham Street.
+Another cordon was reportedly put up around a blue car outside the Lord Raglan pub on the street.

 Assistant Commissioner Pete O’Doherty said: “City of London Police were called to reports of a stabbing in Gresham Street, EC2V, at 11.30pm on May 1.